If you love French Onion Soup, you will really LOVE this recipe. It's easy to make in the Ninja Foodi or on the stove/oven.

 - Lower the Tendercrisp lid and select broil for 10 minutes.
 This will quickly brown up your onions.
 You can also use the sear/sauté function on high, but you will need to stir the onions occasionally to prevent burning.

-- MIx 1 Tbsp of cornstarch and add 2 Tbsp of the beef broth and stir to combine.
+- MIx 1 tablespoon of cornstarch and add 2 tablespoon of the beef broth and stir to combine.

 - When the onions are finished caramelizing, turn the sear/sauté on high and deglaze the pan with the remaining beef stock.
 Make sure to scrape the bottom to release any browned bits (fond) because there is tons of flavor there.